Minerva Research Institute

 MINERVA FOUNDATION INSTITUTE FOR MEDICAL RESEARCH is a private Institute in biomedicine that is located at Biomedicum Helsinki in close association with University of Helsinki in a large conglomerate of modern laboratories with research groups in the biomedical and medical research fields.
 At Minerva about 40 persons are actively working in eight research groups.
 General theme of the research is the study of basic cellular and molecular mechanisms underlying important human diseases, including cardiovascular diseases, diabetes and neurological disorders.

-• CARDIOVASCULAR RESEARCH group is led by docent Ilkka Tikkanen.
+• CARDIOVASCULAR RESEARCH group is led by Professor Ilkka Tikkanen.
 The group studies end-organ and tissue damage second to cardiovascular, heart and kidney diseases and the molecular mechanisms involved herein.

 • CELLULAR NEUROSCIENCE group is led by Docent Pirta Hotulainen.
 The research in the group focuses on the regulation of the actin cytoskeleton in neurons, and particularly its disturbances in neuropsychiatric diseases.

 • ENDOCRINOLOGY group is led by Professor Hannele Yki-Järvinen.
 Major objectives are the study of Type-2 diabetes in humans and the mechanisms causing insulin resistance and its deleterious effects in the body.

 • METABOLISM group is led by Docent Heikki Koistinen.
 The main interest of the group is to understand the molecular mechanisms regulating insulin sensitivity in skeletal muscle.